 Male- and female-biased gene expression can change rapidly among species, indicating that sexual genetic variance exists but is easily modified.
 What is this sex-specific variance?
 What molecular changes produce sexually dimorphic gene expression?

 To determine how sexually dimorphic alleles originate, I am studying a female-limited color dimorphism in Drosophila serrata, where females have light or dark abdomens but males only have light abdomens.
 I mapped this female-specific trait to an autosomal non-coding structural variant within the first intron of the transcription factor, POU domain motif 3 (pdm3) (Yassin & Delaney et al. 2016).
 Although pdm3 has been identified as an important regulator of neuronal development, its role in pigmentation is unknown.
-My research aims to determine the developmental effect of this structural variant on pdm3 expression to understand how it is regulated sex-specifically.
+Using molecular methods and genome editing with CRISPR/Cas9, my research aims to determine the developmental effect of this structural variant on pdm3 expression to understand how it is regulated sex-specifically.

 Convergent evolution of SEX-LIMITED PIGMENTATION

 In recent work with Dr. Amir Yassin (Yassin & Delaney et al. 2016), we report that female-limited color dimorphism has evolved convergently through independent genetic changes to same transcription factor, pdm3, in four species within the Drosophila montium subgroup (D. serrata, D. kikkawai, D. leontia, and D. burlai).
-Surprisingly, different sets of nucleotides within and upstream of pdm3 were associated with female color.
-Why is pdm3 a hotspot for convergent female-limited evolution?
-Are there many or few ways to evolve this female-limited trait?
+I have since then used genome-wide association analysis to identify additional structural variants in these species in the same and different introns of pdm3.
+My research is aims to understand why is pdm3 a hotspot for convergent female-limited evolution, and if there are there many or few ways to evolve this female-limited trait.

 I am currently taking advantage of the replicate origins of female-limited color dimorphism to map and identify pdm3 cis-regulatory elements (i.e., non-coding regulatory regions that direct expression patterns of nearby genes) controlling female color in multiple species in the Drosophila montium subgroup.
 This work will allow me to generalize whether there are multiple or limited ways to derive female-specific gene expression.